Trump goes from court to campaign at a bodega in his heavily Democratic hometown

 Trump has argued that the ongoing influx of migrants to the city, where he grew his real estate empire and became a tabloid fixture, has made New Yorkers more willing to vote for him since his 2020 loss to Biden.
 The city has struggled to house the new arrivals, putting many up in city hotels.

 "I think we have a chance.
 New York has changed a lot in the last two years,” he told Fox News host Maria Bartiromo.
 “The people of New York are angry.
-People that would have never voted for me because I’m a Republican — I mean they’re Democrats ...
-I think they’re going to vote for me.
-So I think we’re going to give New York a heavy shot.”
+People that would have never voted for me because I’m a Republican ...
+I think they’re going to vote for me.”

 Trump cited the 2022 New York governor's race, when Democratic Gov. Kathy Hochul prevailed over Republican former Rep. Lee Zeldin — but by a much tighter margin than usual for her party's statewide nominees.

-Rep. Marjorie Taylor Greene of Georgia, a top Trump ally, said Monday that Trump will be campaigning all over the state while he’s forced to be on trial in New York.

-“He’s going to make the best out of this,” she said, adding that “Democrats in New York and the judge and everyone, they’re really going to regret it.”

-Lesandra Carrion, 47, who lives in the neighborhood, came out to see the former president when she heard he might be visiting.
+His prospects will depend on voters like Lesandra Carrion, a 47-year-old who lives in the neighborhood and came out to see the former president when she heard he might be visiting.

 She said she doesn't agree with everything Trump says or does but declared that “he speaks the truth."
 Carrion cited the rising migrant population and strained city resources.
 “I think that he will make a difference,” she said of Trump.